Thomson Reuters Micromedex

 During your procedure:

-• A transrectal ultrasound may be used to guide the procedure.
-A small tube is put into your rectum to show pictures of your prostate on a screen.
-A biopsy needle is put in through your rectum into your prostate gland.
-A small sample of tissue is removed with the needle.
-Your caregiver may take between 6 to 12 samples of tissue from different areas of your prostate gland.
-A new needle is used to take each tissue sample.
-Each sample is sent to a lab for testing.
+A small tube with a camera will be put into your rectum to show pictures of your prostate on a monitor.
+A biopsy needle will be put in through your rectum into your prostate gland.
+A small sample of tissue will be removed with the needle.
+Your surgeon may take between 6 to 12 samples of tissue from different areas of your prostate gland.
+A new needle will be used to take each tissue sample.
+Each sample will be sent to a lab.

 After your procedure:

 You will be able to rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+Once healthcare providers see that you are not having any problems, you may be able to go home.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.